top of page

 Maybe you jump into the pool

-and an idea falls into you like a gift.
+and an idea arrives like a gift.

-Maybe a complete concept arises
+Maybe a full concept emerges

 from laughter at breakfast.